FerretDB/FerretDB/website/blog/2023-09-26-how-to-contribute-to-open-source-2022.md

 ---
 slug: how-to-contribute-to-open-source-2022
-title: 'Hacktoberfest: How to be a Successful Open Source Contributor In 2022'
+title: 'Hacktoberfest: How to be a Successful Open Source Contributor'
 author: Elena Grahovac
-description: Contributing to open source might seem daunting, but you can start your tech journey during Hacktoberfest 2022.
+description: Contributing to open source might seem daunting, but you can start your tech journey during Hacktoberfest 2023.
 image: /img/blog/hacktoberfest.jpg
 tags: [open source, hacktoberfest, community]
 ---

-Contributing to open source might seem daunting, but you can start your tech journey during Hacktoberfest 2022.

 ![Hacktoberfest at FerretDB](/img/blog/hacktoberfest.jpg)

+Contributing to open source might seem daunting, but you can start your tech journey during **Hacktoberfest 2023**.

 <!--truncate-->

-October is here, and for all the open-source enthusiasts, it opens another Hacktoberfest chapter.
+October is here again, and for all the open-source enthusiasts, it opens another Hacktoberfest chapter.

 The idea of Hacktoberfest is to encourage everyone, especially beginners, to contribute to projects that are dear to their hearts.
 Initially, it was mostly associated with developers, but in principle, all contributors – designers, technical writers, analysts, etc. – are welcome.